konigsbergrob/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your device might look like here.**\*\*

+>For sketches, refer back to the storyboard.
+This captures the overall shape and brightness of the lamp.

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+>The device will look like the flexible standing lamps in the house apartments, however it will move automatically lower as the time approaches the preset bedtime the user has set.
+Starting up high and bright and lowering getting dimmer and dimmer until the light shuts off.

+>For the purpose of prototyping we created a fake knob allowing the user to set their bedtime made from a bottle cap and paper.

 ## Part F. Record